-I’m looking forward to talking about the Maltese poetry of Murad Shubert on May 9, the second day of an international conference on ‘Existence et Littérature’, jointly organised by the Department of French at the University of Malta and research group RETiiNA.
+I am looking forward to talking about the Maltese poetry of Murad Shubert on May 9, 2023, the second day of an international conference on ‘Existence et Littérature’, jointly organised by the Department of French at the University of Malta and research group RETiiNA.
 International from Université Paris 8.
 Papers will be mostly in French.

 I will be reading Murad’s poetry from the point of view of Alain Badiou’s work on the intransigence of poetry.
 This is my abstract: